sirarsalih/ariot2016/README.md

 <h4>Getting Started</h4>

+1. SSH into a Raspberry Pi and clone this repository.
-1. Download and install <a href="http://nodejs.org/download/" target="_blank">Node.js</a>.
+2. Download and install <a href="http://nodejs.org/download/" target="_blank">Node.js</a>.
-2. Start up cmd or terminal and execute the following command:
+3. Start up cmd or terminal and execute the following command:
 <p><code>npm install</code></p>

 This installs the following framework and libraries: